bluemoon012905/CSE445_quiz/README.md

 3. **Tell the UI where the API lives** – open your Pages URL with `?apiBase=https://your-api-host.example.com` appended.
 The app stores that base URL in `localStorage` and uses it for every `/api/...` request.
 To revert to same-origin requests, visit the site with `?apiBase=.` once.

 With this setup you can update questions on the remote Node host while the static UI stays cached on GitHub Pages.

+## Implementation guide

+See [`IMPLEMENTATION.md`](IMPLEMENTATION.md) for a deeper look at the architecture, data flow, milestones, and step-by-step instructions for adding future module banks.

 ## Next steps